Differentiated services: Configuration guidelines

-sr+bs = single rate with burst size control.
+sr+bs = single rate with burst size control (such as a token bucket).

 Design considerations

 Under DiffServ, all the policing and classifying are done at the boundaries between DiffServ domains.
 This means that in the core of the Internet, routers are unhindered by the complexities of collecting payment or enforcing agreements.
 That is, in contrast to IntServ, DiffServ requires no advance setup, no reservation, and no time-consuming end-to-end negotiation for each flow.

 The details of how individual routers deal with the DS field are configuration specific, therefore it is difficult to predict end-to-end behavior.
 This is complicated further if a packet crosses two or more DiffServ domains before reaching its destination.
 From a commercial viewpoint, this means that it is impossible to sell different classes of end-to-end connectivity to end users, as one provider's Gold packet may be another's Bronze.
 DiffServ or any other IP-based QoS marking does not ensure the quality of the service or a specified service-level agreement (SLA).
 By marking the packets, the sender indicates that it wants the packets to be treated as a specific service, but there is no guarantee this happens.
 It is up to all the service providers and their routers in the path to ensure that their policies will take care of the packets in an appropriate fashion.